-Renault Clio E-TECH hybrid engines, drive & performance
+Renault Clio E-TECH hybrid performance, top speed, engine

 The latest Clio is fundamentally a good car to drive, but the complex E-TECH hybrid drivetrain can leave it feeling a bit 'busy' in everyday motoring